Pablech/AOC-2024-puzzles/day_11/README.md

 The Historians sure are taking a long time.
 To be fair, the infinite corridors are very large.

 How many stones would you have after blinking a total of 75 times?

+Your puzzle answer was 257335372288947.

+Both parts of this puzzle are complete!
+They provide two gold stars: **